 Integrating your care records means that your care teams can view your medications, previous treatments, test results and any other relevant care information at the touch of a button.
 This improves communication between your health and care providers, making best use of clinical resources during your appointments or hospital stay.

 Sharing health records is helping to improve your care by providing your care team with essential clinical information at the touch of a button.
-This reduces the need for repeated phone calls, missed fax messages and delayed letters.
+This reduces the need for repeated phone calls and delayed letters.

 Find more information about the integrated care records in south east London, including how to opt out of this form of data sharing.

 As a patient of the practice you can use Patient Access and the NHS App.
 These are online secure platforms for you to access your health information.

 Patient Access is secure online service, where you can book or cancel appointments, order repeat prescriptions, view parts of your GP record, including information about medication, allergies, vaccinations, previous illnesses and test results and some clinical correspondence such as hospital discharge summaries, outpatient appointment letters and referral letters.

 You can also make a subject access request for copies of your health records.
 For more information see the section below titled 'your legal rights'.